mohamedramadan1233/Pizza-Sales-Report-/README.md

 This project analyzes pizza sales data using **SQL** and **Power BI**.
 This project delivers *critical data-driven insights* to *optimize revenue and enhance operational efficiency*.
 The dashboard provides key metrics to support strategic decision-making on menu performance, sales trending, and resource allocation
+The goal was to uncover insights into sales performance, ordering behavior, and product trends.
+The analysis answers key business questions such as:
+- Which pizzas generate the most/least revenue?
+- What are the busiest times for orders?
+- Which categories and sizes contribute most to sales?

 ---